neomatrix531/xaty-workspace/README.md

 How does that work.
 ===================

-The Debian graphical shell is launched using PRoot, the ultimate Linux virtualization solution: http://proot.me/ Then it launches XSDL X server to render it to screen.
+The Debian graphical shell is launched using PRoot, the ultimate Linux virtualization solution: http://proot.me/ It runs on my server.
+Then it launches XSDL X server to render it to screen.

 Development.